 All these are located in the forefoot and midfoot.
 Charcot foot is a very serious condition that can lead to foot deformities, disability, or even amputation.

 Charcot foot usually affects only one foot, but 20 percent of patients develop it in both feet.
 According to the American Diabetes Association, onset of the condition generally occurs after the age of 50, among patients who have been living with diabetes for fifteen years or more.

 Charcot foot is a progressive condition that develops over weeks or months—much faster than peripheral neuropathy, which typically develops over decades.
-Sometimes a minor trauma may cause the symptoms of Charcot foot to appear.
-Symptoms of Charcot foot may include the following:
+Sometimes a minor trauma may cause the symptoms to appear.
+Symptoms may include the following:

 - Pain or soreness

 - Warmth within the foot